kjosib/glowing-chainsaw/docs/source/integrating.rst

 With that in place, you can use :code:`game=@interesting` anywhere a field predicate is called for in the cubicle module.

+	Open question: Should the axis name be passed in?

 Computed Axes (e.g. Default Categories)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^